-The STDF organized a high-level session, entitled "Transitioning from paper-based to automated SPS systems", on 12 July during the Aid for Trade Global Review 2017.
+The STDF organized a high-level session "Transitioning from paper-based to automated SPS systems", on 12 July during the Aid for Trade Global Review 2017.

 More information about the session is available here.

-Briefing Note- Facilitating safe trade: going paperless with SPS e-certification
+Briefing - Facilitating safe trade: going paperless with SPS e-certification

-A new STDF briefing note on paperless SPS systems showcasses e-Cert in action in Kenya; the impact on inclusive trade supporting MSMEs; the work of Codex, OIE and IPPC in guiding the way on e-cert, including the ePhyto project funded by STDF.
+A Briefing on paperless SPS systems showcasses e-cert in action in Kenya; the impact on inclusive trade supporting MSMEs; the work of Codex, OIE and IPPC in guiding the way on e-cert, including the e-phyto project funded by STDF.

 This background paper aims to provide SPS practitioners involved in trade transactions with basic information on the concepts of paperless trade, the role of electronic SPS certification, and how it relates to other trade procedures, noting that SPS certification is one process of many in the end-to-end supply chain process.